Stvad/matrix-rx/readme.md

 ### React components

+*These should really be split into a separate package, but I'm waiting to do that when people actually complain about it*

+The components use [Chackra UI](https://chakra-ui.com/getting-started) for styling & theming.

+#### Example usages

-You can see me using the above code in the context of the React app in the [src/DemoApp](./src/DemoApp.tsx).
+- You can see me using the above code in the context of the React app in the [src/DemoApp](./src/DemoApp.tsx).
+- [Embed Matrix](https://github.com/Stvad/embed-matrix) which allows you to embed Matrix rooms in your website.
+Is also based on a thin wrapper around this library.

 This is currently very much dev focused and not trying to be a full-fledged Matrix client.
 That said you can try the current version of the client assembled from those React components at https://matrix-rx.netlify.app